 In this special edition of RhinoLearn, we’re going to take a detailed look at the pros and cons of each type of bridge, along with a detailed explanation of how each actually works.

-If you want to read a simpler explanation of how bridges work, check out our earlier explainer here.
+If you want to read a simpler explanation of how bridges work, check out our intro post here.

 How bridges are categorised: transfer type